Psychopathy: Comorbidity

 Studies suggest strong comorbidity between psychopathy and antisocial personality disorder.
 Among numerous studies, positive correlations have also been reported between psychopathy and histrionic, narcissistic, borderline, paranoid, and schizoid personality disorders, panic disorder, and obsessive–compulsive disorder, but not schizophrenia or neurotic disorders in general such as depression.

 Factor 1 and the boldness scale of psychopathy measurements are associated with narcissism and histrionic personality disorder.
 This is due to a psychopath's cognitive and affective egocentrism.
 However, while a narcissistic individual might view themselves as confident, they might seek out validation and attention from others to validate their self-worth, whereas a psychopathic individual usually lacks such ambitions.

+Factor 1 psychopathy has shown to be corleated with HPD, while factor 2 shows correlations with ASPD and BPD.
+Both primary and secondary psychopathy variants show high correlation with NPD and ASPD in terms of impulsivity and grandiosity.
+However, secondary psychopathy shows less symptoms of BPD than primary psychopathy.

 Attention deficit hyperactivity disorder (ADHD) is known to be highly comorbid with conduct disorder (a theorized precursor to ASPD), and may also co-occur with psychopathic tendencies.
 This may be explained in part by deficits in executive function.
 Anxiety disorders often co-occur with ASPD, and contrary to assumptions, psychopathy can sometimes be marked by anxiety; this appears to be related to items from Factor 2 but not Factor 1 of the PCL-R. Psychopathy is also associated with substance use disorders.

 Michael Fitzgerald suggested overlaps between (primary) psychopathy and Asperger syndrome in terms of fearlessness, planning of acts, empathy deficits, callous behaviour, and sometimes superficial charisma.
 Studies investigating similarities and differences between psychopathy and autism indicate that autism and psychopathy are not part of the same construct.
 Rather both conditions might co-occur in some individuals.
 Recent studies indicate that some individuals with an autism diagnosis also show callous and unemotional traits (a risk-factor for developing psychopathy), but are less strongly associated with conduct problems.
 Likewise, some people with Asperger syndrome have shown correlations with the "unemotional" factor and "behavioural dyscontrol" factor of psychopathy, but not the "interpersonal" factor.

 It has been suggested that psychopathy may be comorbid with several other conditions than these, but limited work on comorbidity has been carried out.
 This may be partly due to difficulties in using inpatient groups from certain institutions to assess comorbidity, owing to the likelihood of some bias in sample selection.